 Another magnetic glass gem material is opaque glittery "Goldstone" (trade name), which shows a weak to strong response due to iron oxides.
 Goldstone Glass (below right) is manufactured in a variety of colors, and the glitter consists of particles of copper.
 The solid copper metal particles are themselves diamagnetic.

 Reddish Orange CZ

 Natural Dark Green-Blue Spinel (Strong)

-Natural Sapphires that are orange, yellow or green also show magnetic attraction when floated due to iron content.
-Synthetic Sapphires in these colors never show magnetic attraction.
+Natural Sapphires that are orange, yellow or green also frequently show magnetic attraction when floated due to iron content.
+Synthetic Sapphires in these colors never show magnetic attraction, so any magnetic attraction indicates natural origin.
 Orange color in both Sapphires pictured below is due to chromium in conjunction with iron, but only the natural orange Sapphire (left) shows magnetic attraction due to extra iron.
 Refer to the page titled Sapphire and Ruby for more details about corundum gems of all colors.

 Natural Orange Sapphire

 Synthetic Orange Sapphire